wesleevar/react-portfolio-template/README.md

 Before you begin, make sure you have the following:
 - **A Netlify account**: [Sign up here](https://www.netlify.com/) if you don’t have one.
-- **Basic HTML, CSS, and JavaScript knowledge**: This template uses vanilla HTML/CSS/JavaScript for customization.
+- **Basic HTML, CSS, and JavaScript knowledge**: This template uses a standard React setup (with [Vite](https://vite.dev/)).
+Deep knowledge of React is not critical, but it will be helpful to have some basic understanding of HTML, CSS, and JavaScript.

 ### Installation